webix-hub/gitbook-webix-jet/details/subviews.md

 ### JetView Methods

 View classes inherit from **JetView**.
-Webix UI events are implemented through class methods.
+Webix UI lifetime event handlers are implemented through class methods.
 Here are the methods that you can redefine while defining your class views:

 - config()
 - init()